 3. (31-34) Jesus warns Peter of his coming fall.

 And the Lord said, “Simon, Simon!
 Indeed, Satan has asked for you, that he may sift you as wheat.
 But I have prayed for you, that your faith should not fail; and when you have returned to Me, strengthen your brethren.”
 But he said to Him, “Lord, I am ready to go with You, both to prison and to death.”
 Then He said, “I tell you, Peter, the rooster shall not crow this day before you will deny three times that you know Me.”

 c.
-That your faith should not fail: Peterís faith would falter, but not fail.
+That your faith should not fail: Peter’s faith would falter but not fail.
 Jesus did not see the temporary lapse that was to come as a failure of faith, because He knew that Peter would return to Him.

 i.
 In the Christian life, we may falter, but we must never fail.
 If we have denied Jesus in some way, then we must return to Him immediately.

 d.
-How could Peter say, "Lord, I am ready to go with You, both to prison and to death"?
-Peter was unaware of both the spiritual reality and the spiritual battle that Jesus could see.
-Peter just looked to how he felt at the moment, and at the moment he felt pretty brave!
+Lord, I am ready to go with You, both to prison and to death: Peter did not consciously lie here; rather he was unaware of both the spiritual reality and the spiritual battle that Jesus could see.
+Peter merely looked to how he felt at the moment, and at the moment he felt pretty brave.

 ii.
 “It is sometimes easier to bear a great load for Christ than a small one.
 Some of us could be martyrs at the stake more easily that confessors among sneering neighbors.”
 (Maclaren)